rogerbusquets97/Graphics-Engine/README.md

 * Add Components to Game Objects (Light and Mesh.)
 * Load Meshes to scene.

-To do so: Create a game object, select it and a Component Mesh to it.
-Click load mesh a select it from browser (".obj" or ".fbx").
+To do so: Create a game object, select it and add a Component Mesh to it.
+Click load mesh and select it from browser (".obj" or ".fbx").

 NOTE: YOU WILL NEED TO ADD A LIGHT TO SEE IT.